jsenv/core/docs/testing/readme.md

 ## completedExecutionLogMerging

 `completedExecutionLogMerging` parameter is a boolean controlling if completed execution logs will be merged together when adjacent.
-This parameter is optional and enabled by default when `completedExecutionLogAbbreviation` is enabled.
-Otherwise it is disabled.
+This parameter is optional and disabled by default.

 ![test execution mixed short terminal screenshot](./test-execution-mixed-short-terminal.png)